 Choose Create a new virtual disk and click Next.

-Here you can see that I’ve given pfSense's virtual disk a capacity of 8GB but I have quite a lot to spare and 8GB isn’t really that much these days.
+In this example, the virtual disk was given a capacity of 8GB but there is quite a lot to spare and 8GB isn't really that much these days.

-Under Location, keep the virtual machine’s hard disk with the virtual machine itself.
-If you want to learn more about this set of options, read the help.
+Under Location, keep the virtual machine's hard disk with the virtual machine itself.
+Read the help to learn more about this set of options, if desired.

 Like it says – these options do not normally need to be changed.
 Next.

-Now you'll see a summary of what you've configured for this virtual machine.
+Now a summary of what has been configured so far for this virtual machine is displayed.

-Before you finish, check the box Edit virtual machine settings before completion.
+Before finishing, check the box Edit virtual machine settings before completion.
 The label on the Finish button will change to Continue.
-This will allow you to set up the boot CD from which we’ll install pfSense.
+This will allow the boot CD from which pfSense will be installed to be configured.
 Click Continue.

 In the Virtual Machine Properties dialog select the Hardware tab and then the line New CD/DVD (Adding) line.
 In the right-hand pane choose the location of the CD/DVD drive:

-If you have a CD/DVD in your ESXi host, select the CD/DVD drive and check Connect at power on.
-This change allows you to pop the pfSense CD/DVD into the host’s drive and start installing a soon as you power on the virtual machine.
+If a CD/DVD drive is available in the ESXi host, select the CD/DVD drive and check Connect at power on.
+This change allows pfSense CD/DVD to be inserted into the host's drive and start installing a soon as the virtual machine is powered on.

-If you want to install from the CD/DVD drive in your vSphere Client PC, select the Client Device option.
-As the contents of the CD will be read across your network, this will be a bit slower than using a drive in your ESXi host.
+To install from the CD/DVD drive in the vSphere Client PC, select the Client Device option.
+As the contents of the CD will be read across the network, this will be a bit slower than using a drive in the ESXi host.
 In addition, Connect at power on is not available.

-ISO If you want to install from an ISO image stored in an ESXi datastore, that is also an option but it won’t be covered here.
+To install from an ISO image stored in an ESXi datastore, that is also an option but it won't be covered here.
 This is much faster than the other options, and more convenient to keep the install media around for re-use.

-Option 1: Installing from the ESXi host’s CD/DVD drive
+Option 1: Installing from the CD/DVD drive on the ESXi host

-Option 2: Installing from your client’s CD/DVD drive
+Option 2: Installing from the CD/DVD drive on the client

-If everything has gone well you will soon see the pfSense boot menu.
+If everything has gone well the pfSense boot menu be shown.

-NOTE that to enter information through the virtual machine's console you must click inside the console window.
+NOTE that to enter information through the virtual machine's console, it is necessary to click inside the console window.
 To release the cursor, press Ctl+Alt.

 The next few screens are the standard pfSense install screens and are fairly self explanatory.
 Take the highlighted choice in each of the following screenshots:

-At this point the pfSense virtual machine will reboot and you should remove the CD from the drive.
+At this point the pfSense virtual machine will reboot and the CD must be removed from the drive.

 Next up, the pfSense boot menu returns.

-Once pfSense has booted you will see the message: Network interface mismatch – Running interface assignment option.
-This just means that you haven’t yet told pfSense which virtual network interface is LAN and which is WAN.
+Once pfSense has booted the message: Network interface mismatch – Running interface assignment option is shown.
+This means that pfSense has not yet been told which virtual network interface is LAN and which is WAN.

-First of all, though, as you don’t need to assign VLANs, type n and press return.
+First of all, though, as VLANs are not needed, type n and press return.

-The order that the virtual NICs were assigned to pfSense when you set up the virtual machine is important here.
-ESXi presents those network interfaces to pfSense in sequence.
-That is, your pfSense virtual machine sees NIC 1 (LAN) as em0, NIC 2 (WAN) as em1, etc.
+The order that the virtual NICs were assigned to pfSense when the virtual machine was setup is important here.
+Generally, ESXi presents those network interfaces to pfSense in sequence.
+That is, the pfSense virtual machine sees NIC 1 (WAN) as em0, NIC 2 (LAN) as em1, etc.

-So go ahead and enter the WAN interface name, "em1", and press return.
+So go ahead and enter the WAN interface name, em0 in this example, and press return.

-Now enter the LAN interface name, "em0", and press return.
+Now enter the LAN interface name, "em1" in this example, and press return.

-As we don’t have any OPT interfaces, yet, press return.
+As there are not any OPT interfaces, yet, press return.

-Lastly, check that you’ve got the interface assignments around the right way, enter "y" and press return.
+Lastly, check that the interface assignments are correct, enter "y" and press return.

-After a short interval pfSense will reconfigure itself, restart and you should be presented with the main pfSense screen, above.
+After a short interval pfSense will reconfigure itself, restart and present the main pfSense screen, above.

 The LAN interface has its installation default IP address of 192.168.1.1.
-If want to use another network address and/or subnet you’ll need to start reading the pfSense documentation.
-Remember that my LAN, as shown at the beginning, was 192.168.111.0/24
+If another network address and/or subnet is desired, it may be changed from the console or GUI.
+Search the wiki for further information.

-Having a WAN and a LAN is fine but perhaps you would like to add another virtual machine to your virtual network – maybe a mail server or a web server.
-After all, that is likely to be one of the reasons you decided to use ESXi in the first place – as an alternative to running multiple physical machines.
+Having a WAN and a LAN is fine but perhaps another virtual machine will be added to the virtual network – maybe a mail server or a web server.
+After all, that is likely to be one of the reasons ESXi was used in the first place – as an alternative to running multiple physical machines.

-You probably want to make these servers accessible from the Internet but, at the same time, protect them by putting them behind your pfSense firewall.
-That way you can control all access to them from both the LAN and the WAN.
+These kinds of servers should be accessible from the Internet but, at the same time, be protected behind the pfSense firewall.
+That way access can be controlled to them from both the LAN and the WAN.

-Another interesting aspect of virtualization is that you don't have to stop at one DMZ.
-Because the DMZ network can be completely virtual, you don't need any additional physical NICs.
-You could, for example, attach a virtual mail server to one DMZ and a virtual web server to another.
-Then, by connecting them through pfSense with virtual NICs, you can fully control all access between the DMZs.
-In addition, if one server is compromised, access to any of the others will be just that little but harder.
+Another interesting aspect of virtualization is that it is not necessary to stop at one DMZ.
+Because the DMZ network can be completely virtual, additional physical NICs are not required.
+For example, a virtual mail server could be put in one DMZ and a virtual web server in another.
+Then, by connecting them through pfSense with virtual NICs, all access between the DMZs may be controlled.
+In addition, if one server is compromised, access to any of the others will be more difficult.

 That's not to say that a DMZ can't also be connected to a real physical network as well.
-You may want to connect a game console or video/music server behind pfSense but not have it directly connected to your LAN.
-All you need to do is connect a physical NIC to the ESX system and attach it as a DMZ.
+It may be desirable to connect a game console or video/music server behind pfSense but not have it directly connected to the LAN.
+To accomplish that, connect a physical NIC to the ESX system and attach it as a DMZ.

-Go to your vSphere client and highlight your ESXi host.
+Go to the vSphere client and highlight the ESXi host.
 Click the Configuration tab and the Networking link.
-You will see your ESXi network diagram.
+The ESXi network diagram is displayed.